 The gradebook has a grade history report which can be used to retrieve grade data if grades are mistakenly overwritten.
 Beginning in Summer 2016, this data will only be preserved for 150 days.

-Older course websites will be accessible to the instructor for at least three years, either on the primary GauchoSpace server or an archived server.
-After three years, we may purge older sites.
+Older course websites will be accessible to the instructor for at least five years, either on the primary GauchoSpace server or an archived server.
+After five years, we may purge older sites.
 You may backup your course website and download it to your computer for future use.
 We recommend that instructors always export a spreadsheet of the course grades at the end of each quarter for their personal records.

 After two quarters have passed the GauchoSpace teams sets all course websites to be hidden from students.
 For instance, during Fall a student would see his/her Summer course websites but not their Spring course websites.
 An instructor may override this at any point in time by hiding or making a course site visible.

 - Web Logs - recorded for diagnostic purposes and troubleshooting by the GauchoSpace team.

 - Moodle/GauchoSpace Logs - Moodle automatically logs all activities, such as accessing a course site, submitting an assignment or downloading a file.
 This data is accessible to the instructors and TAs in the course and the GauchoSpace administration.
 Students can view access to their own activity in a course if the instructor enables that access.

 - Student success tools - some tools, such as the Progress Bar and Trending Now, use student activity logs in order to present analytic information to instructors in order to guide student success in courses

 - Splunk Server Logs - used by the GauchoSpace team to monitor system and software performance and reliability.